Relational Quadrilateralland. I. The Classical Theory: Democracy transformations for 1- and 2-d RPM's

-The {\it democracy transformations} \cite{ZickACG86,ACG86,LR95} \beq \brho_{i} \longrightarrow \brho_{i}^{\prime} = D_{ij}\brho_{j} \eeq are interpolations between relative Jacobi vectors for different choices of clustering.
-These transformations form the {\it democracy group} Demo($n$), which is $O(n)$, but can be taken without much loss of generality to be $SO(n)$.
+These transformations form the {\it democracy group} Demo($n$), which for this example is, mathematically, $O(n)$, but can be taken without much loss of generality to be $SO(n)$.
 Note that this is a symmetry group of the unreduced kinetic term.
-Also note that the democracy group is indeed independent of spatial dimension, since democracy transformations only mix up whole Jacobi vectors rather than separately mixing up each's individual components.
-This means, firstly, that much about the theory of democracy transformations in 2-$d$ can be gained from their more widely studied counterpart in 3-$d$ (as cited above).
+Also note that the democracy group is indeed independent of spatial dimension $d$.
+This is since democracy transformations only mix up whole Jacobi vectors rather than separately mixing up each vector's individual components.
+This means, firstly, that much about the theory of democracy transformations in 2-$d$ can be gleaned from their more widely studied counterpart in 3-$d$ (as cited above).
 Secondly, it means that for spatial dimension more than 1, the democracy group is but a subgroup of the full symmetry group of the unreduced kinetic term, which itself is the dimension-dependent $O(nd)$.

 \mbox{ }